vd1310/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview of Project
 ### Purpose: the purpose of this project is to analyze Amazon Vine program data sets and check if there is any bias toward favorable reviews from Vine members in selected dataset.
-Dateset selected: Reviews for video games.
+Dataset selected: Reviews for video games.
 #### Deliverable 1: Perform ETL on Amazon Product Reviews
 #### Deliverable 2: Determine Bias of Vine Reviews
 #### Deliverable 3: A Written Report on the Analysis (README.md)